Dachshund Dog Breed

 Not a whole lot of exercise is needed for these dogs, and they don’t need a yard so long as they are given some daily exercise.
 An occasional run is also good for them.
 You will need to watch out that they don’t get overweight, and exercise them more if it looks like that might be a problem.
 A leash should be used, as they may run off after small animals or birds.
 They shouldn’t be allowed to jump on and off furniture as they may injure their backs.
 Running up and down stairs is also not good for their backs.

 Be careful not to overfeed your Dachshund, as too much weight can lead to various health issues as well as putting strain on their back, and lead to slipped discs.
 Table scraps are fine, so long as you make sure they are not adding extra weight to your dog – but avoid high fat and processed food.
 Dry, wet or raw food are all viable options for Dachshunds.
-Raw food is controversial, but proponents of it say that it helps their dog’s coats look better, and that they lose excess weight and are satisfied after every meal.
+Raw food is controversial, but certain proponents of it say that it helps their dog’s coats look better, and that they lose excess weight and are satisfied after every meal.
 Each situation is unique, so speak with your vet beforehand.

 Puppies should be fed 4 meals a day up to 3 months old, then transitioning to 3 meals a day.
 Once they are 6 months old they should be fed twice daily, and when they are a year old they can still be fed twice a day, or just once a day if you prefer.

 It is often recommended to avoid grains in their diet, as many are sensitive to them.
 Corn especially can be difficult for them to digest.
 Fruit and vegetables are important.
 Dogs do get food sensitivities and allergies – so watch out for symptoms like constant itching, and shaking their heads.
 Dogs are individual creatures, and some may be sensitive to things that others may not be, so it’s important to tailor your Dachshund’s diet to what he needs.